Golden Crown Literary Society: Goldie Awards

-The Goldies have expanded from four judged categories in 2005 to 11 in 2013 to 16 in 2024, along with two popular choice awards.
+The Goldies are annual literary awards: as of 2026, they are selected for "excellence in sapphic and women-loving-women literature", and in the past, they have been bestowed for "excellence in Lesbian-themed Literature".
+The Goldies have expanded from four judged categories in 2005 to 11 in 2013 to 18 in 2026, along with two popular choice awards.

 In recent years, Goldie entries have been submitted by large publishers (e.g., Farrar Straus Giroux, Hatchette Book Group, Macmillian Publishers, St. Martin's Press and Tantor Media), mid-size publishers (e.g., Bold Strokes Books and Skyhorse Publishing), small press publishers (e.g., Aesculus Books, Bedazzled Ink, Bella Books, Blue Feather Books, Brisk Press, Bywater Books, Copper Canyon Press, Desert Palm Press, Flashpoint Publications, Launch Point Press, Midnight Ink, Sapphfic Publishing, Sapphire Books, Spinsters Ink, Regal Crest and Ylva Publishing), university press houses and self-publishing enterprises.

-Named after “the queen of lesbian pulp fiction,” the Ann Bannon Popular Choice Award was established in 2007.
+Named after "the queen of lesbian pulp fiction", the Ann Bannon Popular Choice Award was established in 2007.
 Currently, Ann Bannon awards recognize three books rated by judges as being of highest quality, and then by popular vote as favorites among the books determined by judges to be finalists.

-Established in 2015 to honor "one of the most visible and accessible lesbian artists in the world," the Tee Corinne Award for Outstanding Cover Design recognizes one book chosen as the favorite after two rounds of popular voting.
+Established in 2015 to honor "one of the most visible and accessible lesbian artists in the world", the Tee Corinne Award for Outstanding Cover Design recognizes one book chosen as the favorite after two rounds of popular voting.
 Voters are encouraged to consider not only the cover but also typography, layout of printed words and how visual elements are arranged.

 Recent winners demonstrate the international reach of the Goldies.
 In 2023, all four winners of the Ann Bannon and Tee Corrine awards were from outside the United States – Emily Banting and Suzanne Moss from England, Jae from Germany and E.J.
 Noyes from New Zealand.
 Other international winners in 2023 included Jo Havens and Lianyu Tan (Australia), Arlene Pare (Canada), Rachel Sommers (England), J.J.
 Hale (Ireland) and G. Benson (Spain).

-A five-year restricted grant of $500,000 from the Aronson-Besthoff Fund of the Greater New Orleans Foundation rendered Goldie winners eligible for prize money.
+A restricted grant from the Aronson-Besthoff Fund of the Greater New Orleans Foundation rendered Goldie winners eligible for prize money.
 In 2023, Ann Bannon winners received $3,000 for first place (gold), $2,000 for second place (silver) and $1,000 for third place (bronze).
 In 2024, Ann Bannon prizes were $15,000, $10,000 and $5,000.